Your Travel Companion

 Depart Lunenburg

-Leave early for the ~4.5-hour drive to North Sydney, Cape Breton.
-This is the longest driving day — but the route through Nova Scotia is beautiful.
+Leave early for the ~5-hour drive to North Sydney, Cape Breton.
+This is a long driving day — but the route through Nova Scotia is beautiful.

-Suggested stops: Halifax (grab coffee near the Citadel or Public Gardens) · Truro (Victoria Park for a quick walk) · Baddeck (Alexander Graham Bell Museum if time allows)
+Suggested stops: Mahone Bay (charming waterfront village with the iconic Three Churches view — just 10 min from Lunenburg) · Chester (picturesque sailing village with galleries and cafés — well worth a stroll) · Halifax (grab coffee near the Citadel or Public Gardens) · Truro (Victoria Park for a quick walk) · Baddeck (Alexander Graham Bell Museum if time allows)

 Evening ⛴ Overnight Ferry